-We've rounded-up the best record players around, whatever your budget, including, of course, our latest What Hi-Fi?
-Awards winners.
+We've rounded up the best record players around, whatever your budget, including, of course, our latest What Hi-Fi?
+Award winners.

 Most of the decks here are pretty much plug-and-play, and come with the tonearm and cartridge attached.
-All you might need to do is balance the tonearm and set the tracking weight, but this is pretty simple – just follow the supplied instructions.
+You might need to balance the tonearm and set the tracking weight, but this is pretty simple – just follow the supplied instructions.
 In case there's no cartridge as standard, it could be worth visiting our list of the best cartridges you can buy for some inspiration.

 No turntable has dominated its category like the Planar 3, taking on all-comers since its launch the 1970s.
 So if you want a step-up in performance, we're only too happy to recommend the Rega Planar 3/Elys 2 you see here.

-In short, this new version is the best RP3 yet – as illustrated by its Product of the Year gong at the 2019 What Hi-Fi?
-Awards – adding extra servings of clarity, precision and insight to an already musical sound.
+In short, this latest version is the best RP3 yet, adding extra servings of clarity, precision and insight to an already musical sound.
 If you're looking for the best value turntable on the market, this is it.